iMoonLab/DeepHypergraph/docs/source/start/structure.rst

 The Spectral-Based Operations
 +++++++++++++++++++++++++++++++
 The core of the spectral-based convolution is the smoothing matrix, *i.e.*, Laplacian Matrix.
 Some common smoothing matrices are provided in each structure.
-For example, the Laplacian Matrix proposed in `GCN <http://arxiv.org/pdf/1609.02907>`_ can be called in the simple graph structure and the bipartite graph structure, and the Laplacian Matrix proposed in
+For example, the Laplacian Matrix proposed in `GCN <http://arxiv.org/pdf/1609.02907>`_ can be called in the graph structure and the bipartite graph structure, and the Laplacian Matrix proposed in
-`HGNN <http://arxiv.org/pdf/1809.09401.pdf>`_ can be called in the simple hypergraph structure.
+`HGNN <http://arxiv.org/pdf/1809.09401.pdf>`_ can be called in the hypergraph structure.

-In the following example, we randomly generate a **simple graph** structure with 5 vertices and 8 edges.
+In the following example, we randomly generate a **graph** structure with 5 vertices and 8 edges.
-We can fetch the Laplacian Matrix of the specified simple graph structure with the ``g.L_GCN`` inside attribute.
+We can fetch the Laplacian Matrix of the specified graph structure with the ``g.L_GCN`` inside attribute.
 The size of the generated Laplacian Matrix is :math:`5 \times 5`.
-Then, for any input vertex features you can smoothing these with the specified simple graph ``g`` with function ``g.smoothing_with_GCN()``.
+Then, for any input vertex features you can smoothing these with the specified graph ``g`` with function ``g.smoothing_with_GCN()``.

     .. code:: python